sebastianaldi17/maifavorite/README.md

      `await UpdateInternallevel` (as of writing, comment out lines 30 to 35)
 3. Go to `frontend` and run `npm run dev`.

-I am working on creating a Dockerfile and a docker compose entry for the frontend, so maybe step 3 can be skipped later in the future.

 ## Serving on Supabase

 Folow all the initial setup steps on `supabase-serverless`.

-The frontend that utilizes Supabase is still a work in progress, and running the current `frontend` directory will lead to problems because it points directly to localhost, and the Supabase version does not support POST request for marking as favorite.